hdz369/tradeMarkIndexing/README.md

 ```

 ## Design decisions and rationales
-During the solution development, two design approaches were tried with memory (16G) and time (30s) taken into consideration.
+During the solution development, two design approaches were considered, taking into account memory (16G) and time (30s) constraints.
-1. **Generate target json output directly using VLM (vision language model)**
+1. **Generate target json output directly using vision language model (VLM )**
 2. **Decouple the task into OCR for text detection and Image Description (Captioning) for description**

-In the end, after many trials, a combination of approaches 1 and 2 are used as the final solution (OCR+VLM)
+After extensive trials, a combination of approaches 1 and 2 was chosen as the final solution (OCR+VLM)

 ## 1. Generate target json output directly using VLM (vision language model)
 ### Pros
-- VLM, as a multimode model, is able to understand image and NLP.
-Thus it has the potential to fullfill this task with one model only
+- VLM, as a multimode model, understands both image and NLP making it theoretically possible to fullfill this task with a single model
-- Multimode model is the future trend of AI development and will replace combinations of single-mode models in multi-modality scenarios
+- Multimode model represents the future trend of AI development and may replace combinations of single-mode models in multi-modality scenarios

 ### Cons
-- Currently, it is still quite chanllenging to precisely control how the model should generate output.
-Heavy trial on prompting is needed
+- It remains chanllenging to precisely control how the model generates output, requiring extensive prompt engineering.
-- In the current state of AI model, larger size (number of parameters) usually leads to more powerful performance.
-In this case,the memory and time limits constaints the size of VLM, thus reduce its capability.
+- Larger AI models generally perform better, but memory and time constaints limit the feasible size of VLM, reducing its capability.

 ## 2.Decouple the task: OCR for text detection and Image Description (Captioning) for description